NaNhkNaN/trama/README.md

 The runtime is what makes agent programs **self-contained and shareable**:

-- **Execution** — spawns programs as child processes with streaming stdout/stderr, manages timeouts, and handles cleanup of background processes.
+- **Execution** — spawns programs as child processes with streaming stdout/stderr, manages timeouts, and handles cleanup of background processes and process groups.
 - **IPC bridge** — programs communicate with the runtime through a local HTTP server.
 LLM calls, file I/O, and shell commands all go through this bridge, which means the runtime can monitor, log, and control every operation.
 - **State persistence** — `ctx.state` survives across runs via `checkpoint()` and `done()`.
 Programs can be long-running, interruptible, and resumable.
-- **Auto-repair** — when a program crashes, the runtime sends the error back to the LLM, gets a fix, validates it in an isolated temp directory, then applies it to the real project with snapshot protection.
+- **Auto-repair** — when a program crashes, the runtime sends the error back to the LLM, gets a fix, validates it, and applies it with snapshot protection.
 Up to 3 attempts.
 - **Version history** — every create, update, and repair saves a snapshot.
 You can diff any two versions to see how the program evolved.
 - **Scaffolding** — on first run, the runtime creates package.json, module symlinks, gitignore, and log directories.
 Recipients of a shared program don't need to set anything up.